 There are certain exceptions that change the automatic enrolment duty by either making it optional or disapplying it.
-Please refer to the 'Automatic enrolment -

-Technical Guide' for information about the exceptions and how postponement works.
-You can find the guide on the 'Guides and sample documents' page of www.lgpsregs.org.
+Please refer to the 'Automatic enrolment - Technical Guide' for information about the exceptions and how postponement works.
+You can find the guide on the 'Employer guides and documents' page of www.lgpsregs.org.

-The 2014 Scheme contains two sections - the main section and the 50/50 section.
+The Scheme contains two sections - the main section and the 50/50 section.
 Please see section 8 for more information about the two sections of the Scheme.

-Although employees who are 'automatically enrolled' or 'automatically re-enrolled' would initially be brought into the main section they could elect, on or after joining the main section, to join the 50/50 section.
+Employees who are 'automatically enrolled' or 'automatically re-enrolled' would initially be brought into the main section.
+They could elect to join the 50/50 section on or after joining the main section.
 If they do so before the first payroll after they are enrolled into the Scheme closes, they can be brought into the 50/50 section from the first day of membership.